thasmo/kirby.webhooks/README.md

 triggered the hook and the actual page data including a diff with the old page data.

 * `hook` holds the name of the triggered hook.
-* `site` holds the site's base URL from where the request originated.
+* `host` holds the hostname from where the request originated.
 * `user` holds the data of the user who triggered the hook.
 * `data` holds the new page data.
 * `diff` holds the page's old page data which changed.